How to crop images and videos with FFmpeg

 Installing on macOS

-You can install FFmpeg on macOS using Homebrew:
+Install FFmpeg using Homebrew:

 brew install ffmpeg